 Oh!
-I had to say Good-Bye to Udaipur as morning, leaving for Delhi Again… It became a very awful lengthy journey from Udaipur to Delhi as stuck in a same place until prolonged for terrific traffic jam and reached Citi International hotel by 10 pm.
+I had to say Good-Bye to Udaipur as the morning, leaving for Delhi Again… It became an awful lengthy journey from Udaipur to Delhi as stuck in the same place until prolonged for terrific traffic jam and reached Citi International hotel by 10 pm.
 But one sudden message from one of my oldest friends made me happy.
 Yes, we were about to meet after 15 years!!

 Back to Delhi

 Directly after breakfast went to Pinnacle Mall in Dwarka, sector 10.
 I enjoyed a cool time at Evergreen Sweets with my dear friend Putty.
 Later she took me to her home and don’t know how just time passed away and the evening came back to the hotel.

 Indeed Evergreen Sweets 😉 [Pinnacle Mall]